bdefore/bdefore.github.io/resume/index.md

 By default I am highly autonomous, but achieve more and have fun with teams.
 I'm fulfilled by being a good mentor, both on-site and remote.
 I'm a not-so-bad generalist, pick things up quickly and support across wide areas.

 My speciliazations as a contributor are steeped in web technologies.
-I've spent five years within React and its ecosystem and am versed in recent evolutions including hooks, TypeScript, Electron, and Gatsby.
+I've spent seven years within React and its ecosystem and am versed in recent evolutions including hooks, TypeScript, Electron, and Gatsby.
 I've built Node.js systems for authentication, data processing, and serverside rendering.
-More recently have built cloud-based or serverless options through tools such as Firebase.
+More recently, have built backend services through Netlify Functions and FaunaDB.
 I can help kickstart (or contribute to) useful maintainable testing and build systems of many flavors.

+On the side, among other things I've created a Linux gaming community website (https://www.protondb.com) with over 750,000 monthly visitors.

 ## Historical Arc